 In the first place, we have received His saving grace: “For by grace are ye saved” (Ephesians 2:8).
 We also receive justifying grace, because we are “justified freely by his grace” (Romans 3:24), having the very righteousness of Christ credited to our account.
 It is then standing grace, enabling us to stand confidently in our grace-given salvation.
 “We have access by faith into this grace wherein we stand” (Romans 5:2).

 That same boundless grace soon becomes working grace and serving grace.
-“By the grace of God I am what I am: and His grace which was bestowed upon me was not in vain; but I labored more abundantly than they all: yet not I, but the grace of God which was with me" (I Corinthians 15:10).
+“By the grace of God I am what I am: and his grace which was bestowed upon me was not in vain; but I laboured more abundantly than they all: yet not I, but the grace of God which was with me” (1 Corinthians 15:10).
 “Let us have grace, whereby we may serve God acceptably with reverence and godly fear” (Hebrews 12:28).

-The grace of Christ is thus truly abounding grace, for “God is able to make all grace abound toward you" (II Corinthians 9:8).
-It is even giving grace, and we should “abound in this grace also" (II Corinthians 8:7).
-Therefore, we should continually “grow in grace, and in the knowledge of our Lord and Savior Jesus Christ" (II Peter 3:18).
+The grace of Christ is thus truly abounding grace, for “God is able to make all grace abound toward you” (2 Corinthians 9:8).
+It is even giving grace, and we should “abound in this grace also” (2 Corinthians 8:7).
+Therefore, we should continually “grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ” (2 Peter 3:18).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.